-candidate - means a candidate for election as a Council Member, whose nomination has been accepted by the Returning Officer under s.4.49 of the Act but does not include a Council Member who has nominated for reelection.
-A person is a Candidate from the date on which their nomination is accepted, until the Returning Officer declares the election result in accordance with s.4.77 of the Act.
+candidate - an individual is considered a candidate when their nomination for election is accepted by a Returning Officer under section 4.49 of the LG Act.
+The Code of Conduct applies to the candidate from that point.
 Any alleged behaviour breach may only be dealt with if and when the candidate is elected as a council member.

-Code of Conduct - means the Town of Victoria Park Code of Conduct for council members, committee members and candidates.
+Code of Conduct - means the model code Town of Victoria Park Code of conduct Conduct for council members, committee members and candidates.

 committee member - means a Council Member, employee of the Town of Victoria Park or other person who has been appointed by the Council to be a member of a Committee, in accordance with s.5.10(1) of the LG Act.
-A person is a Committee Member from the date on which they are appointed, until their appointment expires or is terminated by Council resolution.
+A person is a Committee Member from the date on which they are appointed, until their appointment expires or is terminated by Council resolution, includes any council member, local government employee or unelected member of the community, in any of those cases, who has been appointed by the council to be a member of a council committee.